CBD for Cats: What Pet Owners Need to Know

 Pheromone Diffusers

 Synthetic feline facial pheromone diffusers (such as Feliway) can be used alongside CBD.
-They work through a different mechanism and may complement the calming effects of cannabidiol.
+They work through a different mechanism and may complement the calming potential of cannabidiol.

 Behavioral Training

-Counter-conditioning and desensitization protocols, ideally guided by a certified animal behaviorist, can address the root cause of anxiety rather than just managing symptoms.
+Counter-conditioning and desensitization protocols, ideally guided by a certified animal behaviorist, can address the root causes of anxiety.
 CBD may help lower a cat’s arousal level enough that these training techniques become more effective.

 Veterinary Support

 For severe anxiety, some cats may need pharmaceutical intervention in addition to or instead of CBD.
 Work with your veterinarian to determine the best approach for your cat’s specific situation.
-CBD can sometimes be used alongside prescription anti-anxiety medications, but only under veterinary supervision.
+CBD should only be used alongside prescription medications under veterinary supervision.

 Real Stories from Cat Owners Using ABSC Organics